Universal-Connect-Project/ucw-app/README.md

 *The `CryptoKey` and `CryptoIv` values are for encrypting the session token in order to not rely on cookies.
 They must be shared across server instances if there are multiple instances.*

-- You might see an error about failure to connect redis, the widget doesn't rely on redis to start, but some providers logic require an redis instance, to fix this error you can either:
+- You might see an error about failure to connect redis, the widget doesn't rely on redis to start, but some providers logic require a redis instance, to fix this error you can either:
 - Start a local redis instance, this way it will be avaliable at localhost:6379 and the widget will use it
 - Or in `./apps/server/.env`, set `Env=dev`.
 When this is done, the redis client will use local in-mem object to handle the cache and remove the error.
 However, this should only be used for testing.
 The cached values won't expire and also will be cleared on server restart.